Freelance work is rising, but what freelance jobs are most in-demand?

 Freelancing can be a rewarding and lucrative career.

-Freelancers have the freedom to work on their own terms, but they also need to take responsibility for marketing themselves as well as managing their finances.
+Freelancers are free to work on their terms, but they must also take responsibility for marketing themselves and managing their finances.

-As you’ve seen from the most in-demand freelance jobs above, there are many different ways to make money by working as a freelancer.
+As you’ve seen from the most in-demand freelance jobs above, there are many ways to make money by freelancing.

-Whether you’re considering becoming a full-time or part-time freelancer or just want some extra cash on the side, I hope these options will help you get started with your search!
+Whether you’re considering becoming a full-time or part-time freelancer or just want some extra cash, I hope these options will help you start your search.